-Botswana attracts vast numbers of wildlife where the waters in the Okavango River swell after the floods, but being taught how to propel your mokoro with a pole and catch fish the traditional way are lessons which are far more difficult than your guide will make them look!
+Botswana attracts vast numbers of wildlife where the waters in the Okavango River swell after the floods.
+Learn how to propel your mokoro with a pole and catch fish the traditional way.
+It’s difficult than your guide will make them look!

 South Africa is a popular holiday destination and Cape Town has much for tourists.
-Robben Island is a must-see attraction, not just to pay respects to the many years that Nelson Mandela and other prisoners were held captive for, but to see the 140,000 penguins which now live there.
+Robben Island is a must-see attraction.
+Not just to pay respects to the many years that Nelson Mandela and other prisoners were held captive for.
+Now 140,000 penguins live there.

-Moving slightly northwards, Ethiopia is a country which has much to see and do but Lake Tana is an important place in the continent’s topography.
-The source of the Blue Nile, the tributary that contributes more than half the water to the Nile, Lake Tana also has many hidden islands with ancient artefacts held away from prying eyes.
+Ethiopia is a country which has much to see and do.
+Lake Tana is a beautiful site.
+It’s the source of the Blue Nile, the tributary that contributes more than half the water to the Nile.
+Lake Tana has many small islands, with Coptic churches to take boats out to.

-Egypt is the final destination for the Nairobi to Cairo tour, and the Valley of the Kings is an impressive place to visit.
-With many tombs of ancient Egyptian pharaohs, it’s possible to enter into their mausoleums and view the hieroglyphics and paintings on the walls completed many thousands of years ago.
+Egypt is the final destination for the Nairobi to Cairo tour.
+The Valley of the Kings is an impressive place to visit.
+With many tombs of ancient Egyptian pharaohs.
+It’s possible to enter into their mausoleums and view the hieroglyphics and paintings on the walls, all completed thousands of years ago.

 Activities to try

-There are many reasons why you may have wanted to come to Africa; it may have been the chance to see animals in their home environment or it could be the opportunity to experience a different way of life and see other cultures.
+There are many reasons why you may have wanted to come to Africa.
+It may have been the chance to see animals in their home environment.
+It could be the opportunity to experience a different way of life and see other cultures.
 Whatever your reason, there are also many activities to try along the route which you may not have ever dreamt of!

-At Langata Giraffe Centre you can experience feeding giraffes by hand, and see how they use their prehensile tongue to curl around the leaves like an extra pair of hands.
-In the Okavango Delta you can learn how to move along the water in a dug-out canoe known as a mokoro, and there’s water-skiing, scuba diving and sailing available in many of the rivers along the route.
+At Langata Giraffe Centre you can experience feeding giraffes by hand.
+Watch how they use their prehensile tongue to curl around the leaves like an extra pair of hands.
+In the Okavango Delta you can learn how to move along the water in a dugout canoe, or mokoro.
+There’s water-skiing, scuba diving and sailing available in many of the rivers along the route.

-However it’s at Victoria Falls where the action is really intensified.
-You can opt to fly right over the top of the crashing waters to get a bird’s eye view, or white water raft through the swirling rapids.
-Those looking for a real adrenaline thrill can either bungee jump over the edge or bathe in a small natural pool just one metre from the top of the Falls!
+You can opt to fly right over the top of the crashing waters to get a bird’s eye view.
+Or go white water raft through the swirling rapids.
+Those looking for a real adrenaline thrill can bungee jump over the edge.
+The insane can bathe in a small natural pool just one metre from the top of the Falls!
 There are plenty of activities to be enjoyed for those who aren’t faint of heart!

-But not everyone is seeking out hard-core challenges to make their heart thump and there are plenty of gentler activities to enjoy too.
-An evening cruise around Victoria Falls is a far more relaxing way to see the waters up close – but you may still end up rather damp!
+But not everyone is seeking out hard-core challenges, there are plenty of gentler activities to enjoy.
+An evening cruise around Victoria Falls is a far more relaxing way to see the waters up close.
+But you may still end up rather damp!

 South Africa is one of the major wine-producing regions of the world so taking a tour of some of the wine estates is an opportunity not to be missed.